Swanson-Hysell-Group/Bayesian_PEP_inversion/README.md

 # Bayesian PEP inversion

 This repository is for storing code related to Bayesian framework of doing paleomagnetic Euler pole inversion and apparent polar wander path analyses.
+An associated manuscript can be found in this repository: https://github.com/Swanson-Hysell-Group/Bayesian_PEP_inversion_manuscript